 This tutorial explains how to draw anime and manga style eyes from the side view in different states and with different expressions using step by step examples.

 Anime eyes are usually drawn much larger than real eyes in relation to the head and often tend to be vertically stretched.
-However anime still are based on real eyes and understanding how real eyes and eyelids function can be helpful when drawing anime eyes.
+However they are still based on real eyes and understanding how real eyes and eyelids function can be helpful when drawing anime eyes.

 Understanding How the Eyes and Eyelids Move